lima1/sttkit/README.md

 ![all_he_nmf_cluster_9_ex_sagittal_a1_small](https://user-images.githubusercontent.com/364466/75268894-17a43500-57c6-11ea-9dcd-ea44cb1a85ad.png)

-Note that the clusters ids are consistent across sections.
+Note that the cluster ids are consistent across sections.

 ### st_score.R